CPDO® Self-Assessment Examination

 - Provide direction toward lifelong learning programs based on interpretation of exam results

 - Document professional development over the course of one's career

 - Provide continuing education credit when assigned by specific state boards of optometry:

 - Contact your state board for information about CPDO CEUs

 - North Carolina awards 12 hours of ‘Certified Credit’ CEUs once every 2 years

 - North Dakota offers 12 hours of ‘Therapeutic’ CEUs once every 3 years

 - Serve as one pathway toward qualification for NBEO-BC Board Certification

 - Contribute toward the protection of the public health and welfare

-Candidates wishing to take the CPDO examination must register and pay the CPDO exam fee using the NBEO’s online registration system.
+Candidates wishing to take the CPDO examination must register and pay the CPDO assessment fee using the NBEO’s online registration system.
 Click here to begin the registration process.
 Upon completion of the NBEO online registration, candidates receive an automatic email from the NBEO that confirms that the registration was successfully received.